Finding the Right Viagra Dose for a 70-Year-Old Male: Dosage Info

 Fortunately, there are other ways to effectively treat the symptoms of erectile dysfunction.

-Vacuum Pumps for E.D.
+Vacuum pumps for E.D.

 Unlike Viagra, using a vacuum pump doesn’t typically result in side effects other than mild bruising or pain when used improperly.
 Vacuum pumps require a bit more work than swallowing a tablet, but the process isn’t particularly complicated, and these are effective for many men.